girishchandranc/autosarfactory/README.md

 - Property view - Info about property and its corresponding values of the selected element in autosar explorer.
 - Referenced by view - This views list elements which references the selected element in autosar explorer.
 - Search view - Provision to search any elements in the model.
 The type of search can be selected through a combobox at the top of the view.
 There are 3 different types of search available: by the element short name, by a regular expression applied to the name of the element or by the Autosar type of the element.

+#### Interactive Graph Visualization

+Bring your AUTOSAR models to life by generating interactive graphs for any model element.
+This feature provides a dynamic, explorable map of the element's hierarchy and connections, making it easier to understand complex relationships within your model.

+To generate a graph:

+- In the tree viewer, right-click the model element you wish to visualize.
+- Select `Generate Graph` from the context menu.

+The generated graph shows all the child/reference relationship, and has a possibility to filter element by name and view it's relationship(which can extended using the depth option where the relationship grows for eg: From a ComSignal to Port), can pan, zoom, and interact with the nodes to inspect your model in greater detail.

+If you wish a CLI mode of graph generation, it's also possible by importing the file `autosarfactory.ui.graph_gen` and making a call to the API `graph_gen.create_graph_report`.

 ## Examples
 Please check the script inside the `Examples` folder which creates a basic communication matrix.